eldan1z/rust-nn/README.md

 # Neural Network from Scratch in Rust

 This project implements a simple neural network from scratch using Rust.
-It includes forward propagation, activation functions, and backpropagation for training the network.
+The goal is for the neural network to learn the XOR function, which means the network should output values close to [0.0] or [1.0] depending on the input pairs.
+After successful training, the network should approximate these results accurately.

 ## Modules